jngrad/espresso/doc/sphinx/running.rst

     ./ipypresso console

-The name comes from the IPython interpreter, today known as Jupyter.
+The name comes from the IPython interpreter :cite:`perez07a`, whose notebook feature is today known as Jupyter :cite:`kluyver16a`.

 Interactive notebooks
 ~~~~~~~~~~~~~~~~~~~~~